Merutilm/RFF-2.0/README.md

 - As the name suggests, its priority is ONLY Speed, and defaulted for the fastest settings.

-## Features
+## Overview

 - A program that achieves extremely fast `Power-2 Mandelbrot set`.

+- This program uses Fast-period-guessing which I invented.
+It automatically generates the period of the selected location.
+This value is unmodifiable.

-- This program uses an undiscovered `Multilevel Periodic Approximation` algorithm.
+- This program uses an `Multilevel Periodic Approximation` algorithm which I invented.
 It completely replaces traditional `BLA`, achieving speedups of more than 2 times.

 - You can specify a compressor to render even extremely long period using less memory.
 Of course, the approximation table can also be compressed using this algorithm, and jumps a <u>**HUGE**</u> process!